T/Sgt. Johnnie William Bottoms Sr.

 that the battalion was ordered to Camp Polk,

 Louisiana.
 It was on the side of hill that

 he and the other members of the battalion

 was given the opportunity to resign from federal

 battalion and go overseas.
 He received

-leave home to see their families and say goodbye
+leave home to see his family and say goodbye

 before returning to Camp Polk.